-The Victorian Registration and Qualification Authority (VRQA)
+The Victorian Registration and Qualifications Authority (VRQA)

-The VRQA regulates Apprenticeships/Traineeships in Victoria.
-This includes regulating Training Contracts, and approving the package of qualifications that makes up an Apprenticeship and Traineeship for a specific industry ('Approved Training Schemes').
-The VRQA maintains DELTA, the database used as a register of Apprentices and Trainees.
-Information can be found on the VRQA website:
+The VRQA regulates Apprenticeships and Traineeships in Victoria.
+This includes regulating Training Contracts and approving the package of programs that makes up an Apprenticeship and Traineeship for a specific industry ('Approved Training Schemes').
+The VRQA maintains Epsilon, the database used as a register of Apprentices and Trainees.
+Information can be found on the VRQA website.